Lawful permanent residence (a green card) offers individuals many benefits, including the ability to live and work permanently in the United States

-A U.S. worker is a U.S. citizen, permanent resident, asylee, or refugee.
-Those who have any other type of temporary work authorization (H-1B, L-1, F-1 students, etc.) are not considered U.S. workers, even if they are present in the U.S.
+U.S. workers include U.S. citizens, permanent residents, asylees, and refugees.
+Those who have any type of temporary work authorization (H-1B, L-1, F-1 students, etc.) are not considered U.S. workers for the purposes of PERM recruitment, even if they are present in the U.S.

 Allowable Requirements for a Position

-The PERM regulations make several changes with respect to the requirements that an employer may set for a position.
-Under former law, a foreign national could not typically satisfy the experience requirement of a labor certification using experience gained while working for the petitioning employer in the same position for which certification is sought.
+Generally speaking, a foreign national cannot satisfy the experience requirement of a labor certification using experience gained while working for the petitioning employer in the same position for which certification is sought.
 The rationale for this rule was that employers must provide U.S. workers with the same opportunity to obtain on-the-job training as is offered to foreign national employees.

-In the PERM regulations, DOL creates a more definitive test.
-Experience gained by a foreign national with the petitioning employer, or as a contractor working for the petitioning employer, may be used as qualifying prior experience if the experience was gained in a job that is “not substantially comparable” to the job for which certification is sought.
+However, the PERM regulations specify that experience gained by a foreign national with the petitioning employer, or as a contractor working for the petitioning employer, may be used as qualifying prior experience if the experience was gained in a job that is “not substantially comparable” to the job for which certification is sought.
 “Substantially comparable” is defined as a job that requires performance of the same job duties for more than 50 percent of the time.
 This requirement can be documented by providing organizational charts, payroll records, and position descriptions for both the prior position and the current position, indicating the percentage of time spent on each job duty.

-DOL has also liberalized the definition of “employer” for the purpose of determining when prior experience was obtained while with the petitioning employer.
-In the past, experience obtained with one of the employer’s overseas branches or with a company that was later acquired by the petitioning employer often could not be used by a foreign national to qualify as experience for the labor certification.
-Under the PERM regulations, this experience may be considered.
-The PERM regulations define employer as an entity with the same Federal Employer Identification Number (FEIN) as the petitioning employer.
+DOL also defines “employer” very specifically as an entity with the same Federal Employer Identification Number (FEIN) as the petitioning employer.
 Thus if a foreign national employee gained experience with a related corporate entity, then that experience may be used to demonstrate that the foreign national qualifies for the position at issue in the labor certification, so long as the related entity has a different FEIN than the petitioning employer.

 Alien Influence and Control over Job Opportunity

 Form ETA 9089 specifically asks the employer whether the employer is a closely held corporation, partnership, or sole proprietorship in which the foreign worker has an ownership interest.
 The form also asks if the foreign worker has a familial relationship with any of the owners, stockholders, partners, corporate officers, or incorporators.
-Presumably, a “yes” answer to these questions would trigger a DOL audit to determine whether the job opportunity was bona fide and open to all U.S. workers.
-In the event of an audit, the employer must provide business-related documents such as articles of incorporation; lists of corporate officers, titles, positions, and relationships to the foreign worker; the financial history of the company including total investment of each owner; the name of the individual responsible for interviewing and hiring job applicants; and (for companies with 10 or fewer employees) documentation regarding the family relationship between the employees and the foreign worker.
+A “yes” answer to these questions typically triggers a DOL audit to determine whether the job opportunity was bona fide and open to all U.S. workers.
+In the event of an audit, the employer must provide business-related documents such as articles of incorporation; lists of corporate officers, titles, positions, and relationships to the foreign worker; the financial history of the company including total investment of each owner; the name of the individual responsible for interviewing and hiring job applicants; and documentation regarding any disclosed family relationship.

 Impact of Layoffs

-DOL issues “audit letters” both randomly and based on certain automated review criteria (that remain unpublished).
+DOL issues “audit letters” both randomly and based on certain automated review criteria.
 The audit letters are computer generated documents, often with an addendum containing questions specific to the application.